tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 However, modern embedding models (like CLIP or OpenAI's text-embedding-3) output vectors with hundreds or thousands of dimensions (e.g., 512, 768, 1536, or 3072).
 In these high-dimensional spaces, a phenomenon known as the **Curse of Dimensionality** renders traditional spatial partitioning ineffective.

-Mathematically, as dimension $d$ increases:
+Mathematically, as dimension $D$ increases:
 1.  **Distance Concentration <a id="cite-5-2"></a>[[5]](#ref-5)**: The ratio of the distance to the nearest neighbor vs. the farthest neighbor approaches 1. **Relative distance contrast collapses** (nearest and farthest distances concentrate), so 'close vs far' becomes hard to separate, making it impossible for the algorithm to distinguish a "clear" winner.
 2.  **Empty Space**: As discussed in the **[Failure Mode](#the-failure-mode-why-pruning-fails-in-high-dimensions)** section above, volume expands exponentially, pushing all data points to the surface.